-For 2011 for Mr. Alan Miller, his base salary exceeded the 75th percentile of the peer group, due to his long tenure in the position, his value as the Company's founder, his status within the healthcare industry and his performance.
-The median years of experience of other executives in this group was 6 years compared to Mr. Alan Miller's over 30 years.
+For 2012 for Mr. Alan Miller, his base salary exceeded the 75th percentile of the peer group, due to his long tenure in the position, his value as the Company's founder, his status within the healthcare industry and his performance.
+The median years of experience of other executives in this group was 7 years compared to Mr. Alan Miller's over 30 years.

-For 2011, for our other named executive officers (excluding Mr. Alan Miller), we targeted the median (fiftieth percentile) of base salary paid by the comparable companies (listed above) as our base market rate for the base salaries paid to each of named executive officer.
-We generally consider the competitive range for base salary to be within 15% of the base salary market rate.
-However, actual base salaries are not determined solely by the base salary market rate.
+For 2012, for our other named executive officers (excluding Mr. Alan Miller), we targeted the median (fiftieth percentile) base salary paid by the comparable companies (listed above) as our base market rate.
+We generally consider our base salaries to be competitive if they are within a 15% range of the median market rate.
+However, actual base salaries are not dictated solely by the median market rate.
 We also take into account an individual's expertise, tenure in the position, responsibilities and achievements.
-For 2011, the actual base salary rates for Messrs.
-Marc Miller, Filton, and Ms. Osteen were below the median base salary market rates for comparable positions.
-For Mr. Wright, a median base salary market rate analysis was not performed.
+For 2012, the actual base salary rates for Messrs.
+Marc Miller, Filton, and Pember and Ms. Osteen were within 15% of their respective median base salary market rates (as assessed relative to our peer group).